-Few would argue that these and our federal bureaucracies are not already excessive, bloated, wasteful, and expensive.
+But more importantly, few would argue that our federal bureaucracies are not already excessive, bloated, wasteful, and expensive.
 This amendment would simply ensure that our federal agencies do the hard work of eliminating waste as they are forced to greatly expand to administer a massive new health care entitlement infrastructure.

-On the other hand, voting against this amendment acknowledges and accepts that the provisions of this act will-and should significantly expand the size and scope of the federal government.
+On the other hand, voting against this amendment acknowledges and accepts that the provisions of this act will significantly expand the size and scope of the federal government.
+With our national debt now over \$12 trillion dollars, we need to set priorities.
+If administering the provisions of this act are more important than administration of current programs and policies, then our federal bureaucracies should reflect such priorities.